SantiagoPereiraViroga/SantiagoPereiraViroga/README.md

   ![Santiago Devotech Github's banner](assets/santidevotechgbBanner4.jpg)

   <p align="center">
-    Hi!
+    Hello!
 My name is Santiago Pereira, I'm from Uruguay and I'm in the process to become a Java BackEnd Developer.
   </p>

   </div>